-- Double Negative is located in the third notch
+Double Negative is located at the third notch

 The road runs to the north, parallel to the eastern edge of the mesa where Double Negative is located (overlooking the Virgin River).
 Proceed carefully.
 Pass the first two notches in the mesa and a small U.S. Dept. of the Interior/Bureau of Land Management marker at right.
 Double Negative is located in the third notch.

 After traveling 1.3 miles, you will come to a fork, which leads to each cut of Double Negative.
 Bear right to the south cut.
 The left fork leads to the North cut.

 Here’s a map to Double Negative: note: 36.6173193,-114.3534498

 Allow at least a half-hour before sunset to start leaving Double Negative as retracing one’s steps is very confusing.
 Go out to the main dirt road, turn right and go back down the mesa.